defoxicator/free_code_camp_python4everybody/README.md

  * ex_05_01.py
 The program is asking for numeric input (non-numeric except "done" are treated as Wrong inputs) and after "done" command calculating sum, count and average of the inputted numbers.
  * ex_06_05.py
 There is a given string.
 The program searches for a number in the string, converts it to a float and then prints it.
+ * ex_07_01.py
+The program reads the file mbox_short.txt and prints it in uppercase.
+_**Disclaimer:** For proper reading the file it needs to be in the same folder as the .py programm._